 Physical intervention can only be justified in exceptional circumstances.
 Non-statutory guidance is available from the Department of Education website.
 See ‘Use of reasonable force - advice for Headteachers, employees and Governing Bodies’.
 Adults may legitimately intervene to prevent a pupil from committing a criminal offence, injuring themselves or others, causing damage to property, engaging in behaviour prejudicial to good order and to maintain good order and discipline.
 Adults should have regard to the health and safety of themselves and others.
 It is always unlawful to use force as a punishment.
 The use of unwarranted physical force is likely to constitute a criminal offence.

+Adults must never use force as a form of punishment.
+This is both unlawful and a breach of safeguarding principles.

 Where a pupil has specific needs in respect of particularly challenging behaviour, a positive handling plan, including a risk assessment, should be put in place and agreed by all parties.
 Where it is judged that a pupil’s behaviour presents a serious risk to themselves or others, a robust risk assessment that is regularly reviewed and a physical intervention plan, where relevant, must be put in place.
 All incidents and subsequent actions should be recorded and reported to a manager and the pupil’s parents/carers.
 Where it can be anticipated that physical intervention is likely to be required, a plan should be put in place that the pupil and parents/carers are aware of and have agreed to.
 Parental consent does not permit the use of unlawful physical intervention or deprive a pupil of their liberty.
 [The [Trust/Academy] has separate policies on Behaviour Management and the Use of Physical Intervention.]

 First Aid and Medication